 - Add the juice of half a lemon, the cloves of garlic, the green basil leaves, the olive oil, and a pinch of salt.
 Beside the nice acidic pinch, the lemon juice will keep your guacamole green.
 Without it, your avocados would quickly turn brownish in color.
 Not very appetizing.

 - Blend to your liking.
 A smooth creamy paste, or perhaps a chunky rustic version?
 Because I can never make up my mind in advance, I chop up the garlic before putting it in the blender.
-By doing so, I know that no matter how chunky or smooth I choose to make my guacamole, there will never be a big piece of raw garlic laying inside waiting for someone to bite into it.
+By doing so, I know that no matter how chunky or smooth I choose to make my guacamole with basil, there will never be a big piece of raw garlic laying inside waiting for someone to bite into it.